joanvelja/Confidently_Exiting/dabi_blogpost.md

 ### Softmax Speed-Up

-In this section, the results of the different Soft-max reductions applied to the $\textbf{W}_{j}$ matrix will be reported.
+In this section, the results of the different Soft-max reductions applied to the $`\textbf{W}_{j}`$ matrix will be reported.
 The aim is to achieve similar performance with regards to the evaluation metrics while drastically reducing the amount of FLOPs.
 We acknowledge this trade-off: tolerating a slightly higher error rate in exchange for significantly reduced computations.

 We create our experiments by using the available implementation as a baseline and determine the minimum exit layer based on the lowest confidence level found in Graphs 2 and 3.
 We then compare these results with our new functions, either fixed or decaying reduction, as presented in Section 4.1.
 We evaluate the models based on their respective performance metrics and the number of floating point operations (FLOPs) generated by one sample.
 This evaluation is conducted for both the question-answering task (see Figure 4) and the summarization task (see Figure 5).